Talking about Pinterest and sharing my strategies is one of my favourite things to to.

 In the example above what people search for the most is blogging for beginners, how to start a blog, etc.

 I can use those keywords to describe my profile. (and that’s exactly what I did.
-You can check out my Pinterest to see it).

 Where to use keywords